PsiQ/qref/docs/format.md

 and an artificially introduced `merge` operation used to combine outputs from the subprograms into one final outputs.

-Now that we have our graph, let's see how it can be represented in QART format.
+Now that we have our graph, let's see how it can be represented in QREF format.
-As already mentioned, QART format is built on top of JSON, so we can write QART files in either JSON or YAML.
+As already mentioned, QREF format is built on top of JSON, so we can write QREF files in either JSON or YAML.
 For our examples, those might look as follows:

 === "YAML"